Track Traction EOS Metrics in Power BI – Part 2

 • For us, Behind is worse than At Risk, otherwise, we are on track.

-EOS Metrics Power BI
+Track Traction EOS Metrics in Power BI 7

 • Rollup vs. Not Rolled Up